November 21, 2024

 “We would not advocate assigning to the co-locating generator the full cost impact of its withdrawal (as is done under the ‘but for’ test for new interconnections),” they wrote.
 “Nevertheless, the underlying principle — rooted in cost causation — offers a path to assign to the co-location arrangement its share of these cost impacts, thus restoring them to the position they would be in had they connected in the traditional manner.”

-Clark and Duane raise similar concerns about cost allocation for ancillary services and states that nuclear units receive public benefits, such as tax credits, grants and accelerated depreciation from the federal government and states.
+Clark and Duane raise similar concerns about cost allocation for ancillary services and note that nuclear units receive public benefits, such as tax credits, grants and accelerated depreciation from the federal government and states.
 They argue that makes it especially questionable to allow units to leave RTO markets to serve private load.

 “From this perspective, nuclear generation is uniquely imbued with the public interest, making it unsettling if not unseemly for units, once the first data center comes knocking, to pull up stakes and desert customers that for decades have had their back,” they wrote.

-Capacity MarketMarylandNuclear PowerPJM
+Capacity MarketMarylandNuclear PowerPJMPublic Policy

 Leave a Reply